JordanYamada/data-structures-and-algorithms/javascript/401code-challenges/collab.md

 Whiteboarded with Rhea Carillo, Amy Pierce, and Alfredo Orquiz.
 Worked with Jeffrey Smith to apply code and tests.

+## Code Challenge 08

+Whiteboarded with Rhea Carillo, Amy Pierce, and Alfredo Orquiz.
+Worked with Jeffrey Smith to apply code and tests.

+## Code Challenge 10

+Whiteboarded and made tests with Rhea Carillo, Amy Pierce, and Alfredo Orquiz.

+## Code Challenge 11

+Worked with Rhea Carillo and Alfredo Orquiz for code and tests.

+## Code Challenge 12

+Worked with Rhea Carillo, Robert McCreary and Alfredo Orquiz for code and tests.

+## Code Challenge 13

+Whiteboarded with Rhea Carillo, Amy Pierce, and Alfredo Orquiz.
+Worked with Jeffrey Smith to apply code and tests.

+## Code Challenge 15

+Whiteboarded with Rhea Carillo, Amy Pierce, and Alfredo Orquiz.
+Worked with Jeffrey Smith to apply code and tests.

 ## Code Challenge 26

 Whiteboarded with Amy Pierce, Rhea Carillo and Robert McCreary.